chrplr/openlexicon/README-Install.md

     sudo wget https://download3.rstudio.org/ubuntu-14.04/x86_64/shiny-server-1.5.9.923-amd64.deb
     sudo gdebi shiny-server-1.5.9.923-amd64.deb

-## Running:

-You run the server by accessing `http://servername:3838` where `servername` it the name or the IP address of your server.
+You can run the server by accessing `http://servername:3838` where `servername` it the name or the IP address of your server.
 For a local installation, it would be `localhost`.

 If you want to setup the server main page (http://servername) to point on rshiny, you need to edit `/etc/shiny-server/shiny-server.conf` to modify the